arloodots/WA-Monitor/README.md

 ## WhatsApp Account

-This tool uses [Baileys](https://github.com/WhiskeySockets/Baileys), an open-source library that connects to WhatsApp as a linked device.
 No WhatsApp Business account or API subscription is needed — a regular WhatsApp account works.

 You can use your own WhatsApp account or a dedicated one.
 The monitor connects as a linked device and passively tracks group activity without interfering with normal use.